Emily N. Litzinger

 - Louisville Bar Association, Labor and Employment Section

-- Gilda's Club of Louisville, Associate Board Member
+- Gilda's Club of Louisville, Past Associate Board Member

 - Fund for the Arts, NeXt!
-Leadership Development Program, Participant
+Leadership Development Program, Alumni

 Seminars & Speaking Engagements